Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, and independent study; units, exams, and grades; orientation; and housing.

 All UCEAP students participate in a research group (lab) with Japanese and international students under the supervision of Tohoku University faculty.
-Tohoku University has a wide variety of research groups to meet student interests.
-Available labs are in various disciplines through the Faculty of Science in the physical sciences and mathematics, the Faculty of Engineering, and the Faculty of Agriculture.
+Tohoku University has a wide variety of research groups in various disciplines through the Faculty of Science in the physical sciences and mathematics, the Faculty of Engineering, and the Faculty of Agriculture in such areas as biological science and environmental sciences.
 You will be placed in a group based on your research proposal (statement of purpose) submitted prior to departure.

 Courses taught in Japanese are open to UC students with the requisite language skills.